choojun/choojun.github.io/wsl.md

 ### E3.
 Setup SSH and PDSH
-Note:
+Run the following commands from Ubuntu with user hduser
+> [!NOTE]
-Secure Shell (SSH), also sometimes called Secure Socket Shell, is a protocol for securely accessing your site’s server over an unsecured network.
+> Secure Shell (SSH), also sometimes called Secure Socket Shell, is a protocol for securely accessing your site’s server over an unsecured network.
 In other words, it’s a way to safely log in to your server remotely using your preferred command-line interface.

 1. Check if the SSH service is running
 ~~~